 - Do not utter bad words about your past employers or coworkers

-We provide some of the best online masters and PGP programs.
-These programs help you master your skills, so sign up for these programs and let your skills talk.
+The following programs help you master the most in-demand skills, so sign up for these programs and let your skills talk.

-So, these were all the important questions asked in the BOA interview.
+So, these were some of the most important questions asked in the BOA interview.
 With practice and confidence, you can ace this interview.
 These questions will help you prepare for the position you are looking for.
-Good luck.